zoffixznet/perl6.party/post/Perl6-Fail-Release-Robots-And-Other-Goodies.md

-If you log in as a release manager, you get extra bells and whistles in the interface that let you mark tickets as was the original plan, as well as update changelog and mark commits as reviewed.
+If you log in as a release manager, you get extra bells and whistles in the interface that let you mark tickets as was the original plan, as well as mark commits as reviewed, when updating changelog.

 ### API